Local Leadership Labs Project

 We are thrilled to announce the Local Leadership Lab project, a groundbreaking initiative designed to empower communities to resist, survive, and overcome socio-economic inequities.
 Rooted in the belief that sustainable development must be locally designed and led, the Local Leadership Labs prioritize community-driven solutions that address unique, context-specific challenges.

-At the heart of this initiative are CIVICUS and NEAR, two global civil society networks dedicated to strengthening the support ecosystem for local civil society actors.
-In Uganda, CAPAIDS Uganda spearheads this transformative effort, ensuring that the initiative resonates with the country’s diverse communities and needs.
+At the heart of this initiative is CIVICUS Global Alliance dedicated to strengthening and advocating the support eco-system of Locally-Led Development.
+In Uganda, CAPAIDS Uganda spearheads this transformative effort as the National Convener, ensuring that Locally-Led Development discourse resonates with the Country’s diverse communities and needs.

 A Focus on Locally-Owned & Led Solutions